-Accounts receivable at June 30, 2020 includes amounts owed from DSS and from carriers for Marketplace Assessments in 2020.
-The accounts receivable from DSS represents the DSS reimbursable portion of amounts paid and accrued by AHCT.
-This results from timing of AHCT payments and DSS reimbursements.
+Accounts receivable at June 30, 2021 includes amounts owed from DSS and DPH as well as from carriers for Marketplace Assessments.
+The accounts receivables from DSS and DPH represent the DSS and DPH reimbursable portions of amounts paid and accrued by AHCT.
+This results from timing of AHCT payments and DSS and DPH reimbursements.